 Cool down and relax with this popular Japanese Cold Ramen called Hiyashi Chuka.
 The cold noodles are mixed with homemade dressing and topped with egg, imitation crab, ham, cucumber, and tomato.
-It’s a bright, flavorful, and fun way to experience the magic of ramen on a hot summer day.
-This recipe is vegan adaptable.
+It’s a bright, flavorful, and fun way to experience the magic of ramen on a hot summer day. {Vegan Adaptable}

 As the temperature and humidity soar in Japan in the late summer, I just want to eat cold noodle dishes like cold soba or cold udon.
 But when it gets extra hot, all I can think about is the flavorful, rainbow color of toppings on a bowl of cold ramen called Hiyashi Chuka (冷やし中華).